VEGAMETA/WINDOWS_CPU_FREQUENCY_POWERCFG_CHANGER/README.md

 ###

-To change frequency manually in windows power settings you must unhide `PROCFREQMAX` attribute by running following command (if you ran the script it runs automatically (if an attribute was hidden))
+To change frequency manually in windows power settings you must unhide `PROCFREQMAX` attribute by running following command (runs automatically if an attribute was hidden)

 ```bat
 powercfg -attributes SUB_PROCESSOR PROCFREQMAX -ATTRIB_HIDE